Login

 As cannabis metabolites are fat-soluble, they bind to fat molecules in the body.
 This means cannabinoids stay in the body for quite some time, especially for people with high body fat percentages.

-For heavy users who ingest cannabis multiple times a day, THC metabolites can be detected for up to 90 days, usually in the hair and urine.
+For heavy users who ingest cannabis multiple times a day, THC metabolites may be detectable up to 90 days after consumption, usually in hair and urine.

 Genetics